Authorization Services

 client5

 • Set Default Group Policy as the Name.
 Add the staff group to the Groups list.
-Make sure that the Logic is set to Positive and Extend to Children is checked (to enable the checkbox, you may need to click Save first).
+Ensure that the Logic is set to Positive and that Extend to Children is checked (to enable it, you may need to click Save first).
 Finally, click Save.

 client6

-• Come back, select the Resources tab and click Create Permission for the Default Resource.
+• Go back, select the Resources tab, and click Create permission for the Default Resource.

 client7

-• Set Default Resource Permission as Name and select Default Resource as Resources.
-Add the recently created Default Group Policy policy.
-Click Save.
+• Set Default Resource Permission as the Name and select Default Resource as the Resource.
+Add the previously created Default Group Policy and click Save.

 client8

-• Come back again, select the Resources tab and create a new resource by clicking on Create resource.
+• Go back again, select the Resources tab, and click Create resource.

 client9

-• Set Vets Resource as Name and Display name, and /vets.html as URI.
+• Set Vets Resource as both the Name and Display name, and /vets.html as the URI.
 Click Save.

 client10